SAP/ui5-tooling/docs/updates/migrate-v4.md

 # Migrate to v4

 !!! tip "In Development"
-	**UI5 Tooling V4 is still in development 🚧**
+    **UI5 Tooling 4.0 has been released 🎉**

-	Please use UI5 Tooling V3 by installing the latest version via: `npm i --save-dev @ui5/cli@latest`
+    Install the latest version via: `npm i --save-dev @ui5/cli@latest`

-	And find the announcement blog post here: **[SAP Community: UI5 Tooling 3.0](https://blogs.sap.com/2023/02/10/ui5-tooling-3.0/)**
+    Find the announcement blog post here: **[SAP Community: UI5 Tooling 4.0](https://blogs.sap.com/)**

+## UI5 2.x Compatibility

+*Also see the blog post [SAP Community: Introducing OpenUI5 2.x](https://community.sap.com/t5/open-source-blogs/introducing-openui5-2-x/ba-p/13580633)*

+UI5 Tooling 4.0 is required for building UI5 2.x projects.
+The UI5 2.x framework libraries define Specification Version 4.0 and therefore can't be built using older UI5 Tooling versions.

+For applications and libraries running with UI5 2.x, the use of Specification Version 4.0 is not enforced.
+However it is highly recommended since only then UI5 Tooling will ensure UI5 2.x compatibility of the generated bundles.

 ## Node.js and npm Version Support

-**This release requires Node.js versions v20.11.0, v21.2.0 or higher as well as npm v10 or higher.**
+This release requires **Node.js versions v20.11.0, v21.2.0 or higher** as well as npm v8 or higher.
-Support for older Node.js and npm releases has been dropped and will cause an error.
+Support for older Node.js releases has been dropped and will cause an error.

 ## Specification Versions Support

-Going forward, **only projects with Specification Versions 2.0 and higher are supported.**
+As before, only projects with Specification Versions 2.0 and higher are supported.

-If a legacy specification version is detected, **an automatic migration is attempted.**
+If a legacy specification version is detected, an automatic migration is attempted.
 Your old projects might therefore still work unless they have a non-standard configuration in their ui5.yaml.

 ## Changes for Projects

-!!! info
+!!! success "No changes for Specification Versions 2.x and 3.x"
-    ✅ Projects defining **Specification Version 2.x** are expected to be **fully compatible with UI5 Tooling v4**
+    Projects defining **Specification Version 2.x or 3.x** are expected to be **fully compatible with UI5 Tooling v4**

+    The following does not apply to them.

-For projects defining the latest **Specification Versions 4.0 and higher**, some changes apply:
+For projects defining the latest **Specification Versions 4.0 or higher**, the following changes apply:

+* **Breaking Change:** Bundling of JavaScript modules as string (in case they require "top level scope") is disabled.

+    In UI5 2.x the feature for evaluating modules from a string is expected to be removed.
+Therefore UI5 Tooling will instead log an error message and omit the affected module from the bundle.

+    For more details, see [JavaScript Files Requiring Top Level Scope](../pages/Builder.md#javascript-files-requiring-top-level-scope).

-* **Breaking Change:** Remove the bundle option `usePredefineCalls`.
-UI5 CLI v4.0.0 and above will always use `sap.ui.predefine` calls in bundles, making this option obsolete.
-See [Configuration](../pages/Configuration.md#properties) for details.
+* **Breaking Change:** Removal of the [bundle option](../pages/Configuration.md#properties) `usePredefineCalls`.
+UI5 Tooling v4 will _always_ use `sap.ui.predefine` calls in bundles, making this option obsolete.
+We do not expect any negative impact on application behavior due to this change.

-* **Breaking Change:** New `async` option for `builder.bundles.bundleDefinition.section` with default value = `true`; only applicable if mode = "require".
-See [Configuration: `bundleDefinition.section`](../pages/Configuration.md#properties) for details.
+* **Breaking Change:** New `async` option for the `bundleDefinition` section configuration where the section mode equals `require`.
+This option defaults to `true`, which can influence the loading behavior of your project.
+See [Configuration: `bundleDefinition.sections`](../pages/Configuration.md#properties) for details.

 See also [Configuration: Specification Version 4.0](../pages/Configuration.md#specification-version-40).

 ## Migrate Your Code

+When using the Node.js API of UI5 Tooling, or when integrating it into other tools, the following changes might be relevant to you:

 ### Changes to @ui5/cli